Florida Man Dubbed ‘Cannibal Killer’ Wrote Songs About Eating People’s Faces

 Dr. Resnick says that Harrouff’s family confirms that in the days before the attack, he claimed to be “half man and half dog,” and his sister said he was wandering in the bushes to be “one with the animals.”

-The psychiatric report based on six hours of interviews with the accused says that at the time of the attack, Harrouff believed he was a dog in a “fearful and panicked state.”
+The psychiatric report, which is based on six hours of interviews with the accused, says that at the time of the attack, Harrouff believed he was a dog in a “fearful and panicked state.”

 “Mr. Harrouff has a vague recollection of picking up a ‘machete or something’ and stabbing the woman and biting her.
 He believed he was a dog at the time of biting her.
 He was unsure of the sequence of events in the garage.”